 - If you are particularly concerned about making sure you social distance at Halloween – what about this from Red Ted Art.
 Specifically designed for you to be able to do from a safer distance throughout,

-- A Halloween scavenger hunt Homeschool4me has a wonderful picture-based scavenger hunt, as does Muddy Footprints as part of a wider post on celebrating Halloween safely,
+- A Halloween scavenger hunt Homeschool4me has a wonderful picture-based scavenger hunt,

 - If you are looking for a neighbourhood halloween scavenger hunt – why not take a look at this one from Play Party Plan?
 The Tiptoe Fairy also has a neighbourhood scavenger hunt for you too